 Your pay consists of a base salary, with the addition of employment-related allowances.
 Your base salary can be found at the top of your payslip on the right, listed as ‘Annual salary’.
 If you need help reading your payslip, see the ADF guide on Pay and Allowances.

 The earnings section of your payslip lists any allowances you receive.
 The amount in the ‘Current’ column is the amount you get every fortnight for each allowance.
-To estimate the yearly amount, multiply the fortnightly amount by 26.
-You can then add the annual amount of each allowance to your base salary.
-Also consider adding in allowances that you receive at other times, for example field allowance.
+You can add allowances by typing in the name of the allowance in the ‘Add allowance’ box and clicking the + symbol.

 A deployment provides some ADF members with additional allowances that are not part of regular pay.
 We have not included these allowances in the calculation of your remuneration package, however, you may want to take the additional deployment allowances into account if you are comparing your ADF remuneration with civilian employment.

 Serving ADF members receive a range of healthcare benefits, including free medical and dental treatments, rehabilitation services, psychological support and access to fitness facilities like gyms, pools and sporting fields.